Skip to main content

 Check the card status

-Once the SDK is initialised, you need to check the status of a card in relation to the device's digital wallet to determine if it can be added.
+Once the SDK is initialized, you need to check the status of a card in relation to the device's digital wallet to determine if it can be added.
 If the card cannot be added you need to hide the add to wallet button.

 You can do this with the getCardStatusInWallet function: